aerospike/aerospike-client-python/doc/client.rst

         :param str set: the set name.
         :param str bin: the name of bin the secondary index is built on.
         :param index_datatype: Possible values are ``aerospike.INDEX_STRING``, ``aerospike.INDEX_NUMERIC`` and ``aerospike.INDEX_GEO2DSPHERE``.
-        :param str index_name: the name of the index.
+        :param str name: the name of the index.
         :param dict policy: optional :ref:`aerospike_info_policies`.
         :raises: a subclass of :exc:`~aerospike.exception.AerospikeError`.